Sound and Silence in the Ecology of the Cathedral

 - ‘Led silences’ for cathedral visitors, accompanied by a brief talk and followed by discussion.

 - A soundscape of the sounds and silences recorded at the cathedral.

 - Sounds and Silences in the Ecology of the Cathedral project website and blog.

-- During Bristol Open Doors Day 2017 the research team will encourage visitors to experience the sounds and silences of Bristol Cathedral, learn more about the building’s acoustics and experience medieval and Renaissance sacred music.
-The day will include a talk ‘Sounds and Silences in the Medieval Church’ by Beth Williamson.
+- During Bristol Open Doors Day 2017 the research team encouraged visitors to experience the sounds and silences of Bristol Cathedral, learn more about the building’s acoustics and experience medieval and Renaissance sacred music.
+The day included a talk ‘Sounds and Silences in the Medieval Church’ by Beth Williamson.
 See the Bristol Open Doors Day Guide 2017 for more info.

-This research will result in an academic article mapping the soundscape of different parts of the building and outside spaces throughout the day so that the changing nature of the cathedral’s sound signature can be better understood.
+This research aimed to result in an academic article mapping the soundscape of different parts of the building and outside spaces throughout the day so that the changing nature of the cathedral’s sound signature can be better understood.

 Hear about Naomi and Beth’s experiences on this project in the sound piece below: